GoogleChrome/web.dev/src/site/content/en/blog/digging-into-the-privacy-sandbox/index.md

 First-party-data and contextual targeting can be achieved without knowing anything about the user other than their activity within a site.
 These techniques don't require cross-site tracking.
 Remarketing is usually done by using cookies or some other way to recognize people across web sites: adding users to lists and then targeting them with specific ads.

 Interest-based targeting currently uses cookies or device fingerprinting to track user behaviour across as many sites as possible.
-Many people are concerned about the privacy implications of ad targeting.
-The Privacy Sandbox includes two alternatives:
+Many people are concerned about the privacy implications of ad selection.
+The Privacy Sandbox includes two alternatives, for remarketing and interest-based ad selection:

-* [TURTLEDOVE](https://github.com/michaelkleber/turtledove) moves the final ad "auction" (to choose the most relevant ads) to the browser.
+* [TURTLEDOVE](https://github.com/michaelkleber/turtledove): for [remarketing](#remarketing).
+The API enables the final ad "auction" to choose the most relevant ads to be moved to the browser.
 The API leverages information which is only stored in the user's browser itself, about advertisers the user had previously expressed an interest in, along with information about the current page.
 Two requests are sent for ads: one to retrieve an ad based on contextual data, and one to retrieve an ad based on an advertiser-defined interest.
 The browser has the responsibility of ensuring these requests are independent and *uncorrelated* so they can't be linked together to let an ad network know that the requests are from the same person.
 An "auction" is then conducted by the browser to choose the most relevant ad, using JavaScript code provided by the advertiser.
 This code *can only be used to choose between ads*: it cannot make network requests, or access the DOM or external state.

-* [FLoC](https://github.com/jkarlin/floc) generates clusters of similar people, known as cohorts or "flocks".
+* [FLoC](https://github.com/jkarlin/floc): for interest-based audience.
+This generates clusters of similar people, known as cohorts or "flocks".
 Data is generated locally on the user's browser, not by a third party.
 The browser shares the generated flock data, but this cannot be used to identify or track individual users.
 This enables companies to target ads based on the behavior of people with similar browsing behaviour, while preserving privacy.

 ### Combat fingerprinting

 **Goal:** Reduce the amount of sensitive data revealed by APIs and make access to sensitive data controllable by users, and measurable.

-Browsers have taken steps to [deprecate third-party cookies](https://blog.chromium.org/2020/01/building-more-private-web-path-towards.html?mod=article_inline), but techniques to identify and track the behaviour individual users, known as fingerprinting, have continued to evolve.
+Browsers have taken steps to [deprecate third-party cookies](https://blog.chromium.org/2020/01/building-more-private-web-path-towards.html?mod=article_inline), but techniques to identify and track the behaviour of individual users, known as fingerprinting, have continued to evolve.
 Fingerprinting uses mechanisms that users aren't aware of and can't control.

 * The [Privacy Budget](https://github.com/bslassey/privacy-budget) proposal aims to limit the potential for fingerprinting by identifying how much fingerprint data is exposed by JavaScript APIs or other 'surfaces' (such as HTTP request headers) and setting a limit on how much of this data can be accessed.